Facebook’s Onavo app booted from Apple’s App Store over privacy

-A growing rift between Facebook and Apple over privacy grew even wider Wednesday, after Facebook’s virtual private network app Onavo was removed from the App Store for failing to comply with privacy guidelines on the App Store.
+A growing rift between Facebook and Apple over privacy grew even wider Wednesday, after Facebook’s virtual private network app Onavo was removed from the App Store for failing to comply with privacy guidelines.
 Its removal Wednesday was first reported by the Wall Street Journal.

 While Apple chief executive Tim Cook has been an outspoken critic of Facebook’s philosophy toward privacy, this is the first time Apple’s taken such an action against a Facebook app.